All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Explore the research on Wegovy (semaglutide) for binge eating disorder.
 Learn how this GLP-1 weight loss medication may influence binge eating behaviors and food cravings.

-Wegovy (semaglutide 2.4 mg), the FDA-approved weight loss injection, is generating strong interest for binge eating disorder due to its ability to reduce food cravings, suppress appetite at the brain level, and quiet intrusive food-related thoughts, though it is not yet approved specifically for BED.
+Wegovy (semaglutide 2.4 mg), the FDA-approved weight loss injection, is generating strong interest for binge eating disorder due to its ability to reduce food cravings, suppress appetite at the brain level, and quiet intrusive food-related thoughts, though it isn't yet approved specifically for BED.

 Binge eating disorder affects roughly 2.8 million adults in the United States and is characterized by recurring episodes of eating large amounts of food with a sense of lost control.
 Episodes happen at least once a week over three months and cause significant emotional distress.